Ldo3/dendroMix/README.md

 ## Citing this work

-If you find the gbcd R package or any of the source code in this repository useful for your work, please cite:
+If you find the dendroMix R package or any of the source code in this repository useful for your work, please cite:

 > Dat Do, Linh Do, Scott A. McKinley, Jonathan Terhorst, and XuanLong